 Another fundamental of working for yourself is being protected, as there are literally threats everywhere you look.
 This puts your assets at great risk, so be sure to speak to your financial advisor and ensure that you’ve got adequate protection against damage, loss, theft, public liability and more.

 Boost Your Entrepreneurial Skills With Flexible Online Training

 There certainly is a lot to think about as an entrepreneur, but the good news is that any area that you might be lacking in can be addressed with high-quality online training from OCA.
-Entrepreneurship courses like our Entrepreneurship Certificate give you everything you need for success and being video-based means that learning is a much more enjoyable process.
+Entrepreneurship courses like our Entrepreneurship course give you everything you need for success, and being video-based means learning is a much more enjoyable process.